OAltrock/safer-gambling-app/README.md

 `mysqld`

-**Running the docker command is also starting the database.
-If you start the database for the first time, you should run:**
+**Running the docker command is also starting the database making the previous commad superfluous.**

+**If you start the database for the first time, you should run:**

 `mysql -h localhost -u root -p -e "source ./init.sql"`